koromodako/datashark-processors-independent/README.md

-# datashark-processors-independent
+# Datashark Processors Independent

-Datashark platform-independent processors
+Datashark platform-independent processors repository.

+See [the documentation](https://koromodako.github.io/datashark/) to learn more about Datashark project.